This section is designed to answer some common, overarching questions about Vermont taxes, such as:

 Types of Taxes Collected

 The Vermont Department of Taxes collects a number of different tax types, such as personal income, corporate and business income, sales and use, meals and rooms, and property tax, to name just a few of the major taxes.
 Much of the total tax collected by the Department is deposited into the state’s General Fund, but some taxes are directed to the Education Fund, Transportation Fund, and special funds that have been established to support specific projects or to provide assistance to Vermonters.

-- Meals and Rooms Tax goes to General Fund
+- Meals and Rooms Tax goes to the General Fund (69%), Education Fund (25%), and Clean Water Fund (6%)

 Where Your Tax Dollars Go

 Personal income, corporate and business taxes, and meals and rooms taxes make up the bulk of tax revenue deposited into the General Fund, according to the State of Vermont Comprehensive Annual Financial Report for the Fiscal Year (CAFR) issued by the Vermont Department of Finance and Management.
 Revenues that are not required by law to be deposited into a specified fund or to be directed to a specific purpose are deposited into the General Fund.